 There’s a rippling landscape here, with little knolls, all framed by the moderate slopes of a gorge sculpted by the brook.

-On the east side, look for the rather unceremonious Center Springs Falls, long ago a gathering point for the indigenous Podunk people who would catch lamprey eels in the brook.
+On the east side, look for the rather unceremonious Center Springs Falls.
+Long ago this was a gathering point for the indigenous Podunk people who would catch lamprey eels in the brook.

-This downtown Manchester playground has been spruced up in the last couple of years with brand new features like a large woodland-themed playground for children.
+This downtown Manchester playground has been spruced up in recent years with new features like a large woodland-themed playground for children.